Backpacking Bali is a budget travellers dream. When was the last time you went to a restaurant, and the entire meal cost you R 20?

 How to Find Cheap Flights from South Africa to Bali

-Flights from South Africa to Bali will be your biggest expense.
+Flights to Bali from South Africa will be your biggest expense.
 I booked mine with Skyscanner 2 weeks before I left and managed to find a return ticket for just over R 7000.

 But if you book further in advance, it’s possible to scoop up much better deals.
 I’ll also recommend checking return flights from Thailand.
 It’s the cheapest South East Asian country to fly into from South Africa and depending on when you book, it might be less expensive than direct flights.